StephanieArgy/StephanieArgy.github.io/pcsnotes_c1_w1.md

 3. In the new page, click on the "Use Info from GitHub" button.
 4. In the GitHub Log-In page, enter your User Name and Password.

 Linking to Codepen from GitHub is good, because it helps make you part of the bigger coding community.
 On GitHub, it's easy to see how much someone has been coding, because under their Profile, there's a Contributions chart that displays green patches on every day that they do something on GitHub.
-(If you're hiring someone to do some coding, and they don't have green patches on their Contribuions chart, be suspicious of them.)
+(If you're hiring someone to do some coding, and they don't have green patches on their Contributions chart, be suspicious of them.)